 - 7.1.
 Primary Caregiver parental leave is associated with either the birth or adoption of a Child for whom the Employee will be the Primary Caregiver.
-For Employee's whose Child will be born by surrogate, the 'Surrogacy Parent' who will take on the primary caregiver responsibility via a surrogacy arrangement may also access primary caregiver parental leave under this clause. - 7.2.
+For Employees whose Child will be born by surrogate, the 'Surrogacy Parent' who will take on the primary caregiver responsibility via a surrogacy arrangement may also access primary caregiver parental leave under clause 62 of the Agreement. - 7.2.
 The Primary Caregiver is the person who takes primary responsibility for the care of a newborn or newly adopted Child.
 The Primary Caregiver is the person who will meet the Child's physical needs more than anyone else. - 7.3.
 Only one person can be the Child's Primary Caregiver on any particular day.
 Therefore, because eligibility for Primary Caregiver parental leave will be dependent on an Employee's caregiver status at the time the Child is born or placed with the Employee for adoption, an Employee will not be eligible for Primary Caregiver parental leave if another person is the Primary Caregiver at the date of the birth or placement of the Child. - 7.4.
 Given the above, in a scenario where the Employee's spouse does not work or isn't entitled to paid parental leave from their Employer, the mere fact that an Employee's spouse will not be taking parental leave does not mean that the Employee is the Child's Primary Caregiver.
-The Employee's spouse, or another person, may be the person who will meet the Child's physical needs more than anyone else at the time Child is born or placed with the Employee for adoption. - 7.5.
-An Employee cannot receive Primary Caregiver parental leave entitlements if their spouse has or will receive any paid primary caregiver/maternity parental leave entitlements from their employer. - 7.6.
-An Employee who will be the Primary Caregiver, with more than three months continuous service in the VPS as at the date of birth or adoption, and whose period of parental leave commences on or after 1 July 2020, is entitled under clause 55.4(a) of the Agreement to up to 52 weeks parental leave, comprising: - 7.6.1.
+The Employee's spouse, or another person, may be the person who will meet the Child's physical needs more than anyone else at the time the Child is born or placed with the Employee for adoption. - 7.5.
+An Employee cannot receive Primary Caregiver parental leave entitlements if their spouse has or will receive any paid primary caregiver/maternity parental leave entitlements from their Employer. - 7.6.
+An Employee who will be the Primary Caregiver, whose period of parental leave commences on or after the commencement of the Agreement on 19 August 2024 is entitled under clause 62.4(a) of the Agreement to up to 52 weeks parental leave, comprising: - 7.6.1.
 16 weeks paid parental leave; and - 7.6.2. up to 36 weeks unpaid parental leave. - 7.7.
-Parental leave may also be taken flexibly in blocks including periods less than a week, such as specific days of the week (see section 18 below for further information).
+Parental leave may also be taken flexibly in blocks including periods less than a week, such as specific days of the week (see section 18 of this policy for further information). - 7.8.
+Regular Casual Employees are entitled to up to 52 weeks unpaid parental leave under clause 62.4(b) of the Agreement.